AustinElixir/DistributedErlang/README.md

 # DistributedErlang
-This project is a collection of simple functions that are used to demonstrate Erlangs native distribution capabilites.
+This project is a collection of simple functions that are used to demonstrate Erlang's native distribution capabilities.

 The tutorial will take you through all the basics needed to setup a fully functioning Erlang cluster of nodes.